X-Immersion/Geppetto_Unreal_documentation/docs/Others.md

 ![](./images/RessourcesGeneral_image_4.png)

-There are four types of quality available, each of them is using a different combination of model, alignement with audio, and phonemizer:
+There are four types of quality available, each of them uses a different combination of model, alignment with audio, and phonemizer:

 ##### Low